avaframe/FlowPy/readme.md

 The base cell is the cell being calculated on the current spatial iteration step.
 The 8 raster cells surrounding the base cell are called neighbor cells (n, i) which have the potential to be parents (supplying flux to base cell), or a child (receive flux from the base cell).
 In 2d the base cell corresponds to the cell/location at the distance s along the path in Fig. 1.

-Every base has at least one parent cell, except in the first calculation step from the release cell, where we start our calculation, this would be at s = s_0 in Fig. 1.
+Every base has at least one parent cell, except in the first calculation step from the release cell, where we start our calculation, this would be at s = s<sub>0</sub> in Fig. 1.

 During an iteration step a raster cell from the iteration list is identified as the current base cell.
 The routing flux is calculated across the base cell from the parent cell to possible child cells.
 The goal is to keep the spatial iteration steps to a minimum, which is achieved by only adding neighbor cells to the iteration list that have flux routed to them from the base cell and do not meet either of the stopping conditions.
 These cells are called child cells.
 Child cells that are not already on the iteration list are added to the list and flow_class python object is created for the raster cell.
 The child cells flow_class has the parent added to it as a source for routing flux.
 By being added to the iteration list the cell has been recognized as being part of the GMF path and will be the base cell for a future iteration step.

 When the iteration list is empty and all potential children fulfill one of the stopping criteria:

 - Z<sup>&delta;</sup> has to be smaller than zero: Z<sup>&delta;</sup> < 0,
-- Routing Flux has to be smaller than the flux cut off: R_i < R_Stop,
+- Routing Flux has to be smaller than the flux cut off: R<sub>i</sub> < R<sub>Stop</sub>,

 the path calculation is finished.
 The required information is saved from the cell class to the summarizing output raster files.
 Then the calculation starts again for the next release cell and respective flow path.
 The spatial extent and magnitude for all release cells are summarized in the output raster files, which represent the overlay of all paths.

-Every path is independent from the other, but depending on the information we want to extract, we save the highest values (e.g. Z_delta) or sums (e.g.Cell Counts) of different paths to the output raster file.
+Every path is independent from the other, but depending on the information we want to extract, we save the highest values (e.g. Z<sup>&delta;</sup>) or sums (e.g.Cell Counts) of different paths to the output raster file.

-### Z_delta
+### Z<sup>&delta;</sup>

-For each base cell in a path we solve the equations (6,7 and 8) for every neighbor n, if Z_bn^{delta} is higher than zero, this neighbor is defined as a potential child of this base, and routing  in this direction is possible.
+For each base cell in a path we solve the equations (6,7 and 8) for every neighbor n, if Z<sub>bn</sub><sup>&delta;</sup> is higher than zero, this neighbor is defined as a potential child of this base, and routing  in this direction is possible.

 ![z_delta_i](img/z_delta_array.png)

-Here S_bn is the projected distance between the base and the neighbor.
+Here S<sub>bn</sub> is the projected distance between the base and the neighbor.

-As Z_bn^{delta} can be interpreted as process magnitude (and kinetic energy or velocity respectively) it is possible to limit this value to a maximum.
+As Z<sub>bn</sub><sup>&delta;</sup> can be interpreted as process magnitude (and kinetic energy or velocity respectively) it is possible to limit this value to a maximum.
 In comparison to process based modeling approaches this would correspond to maximum velocity induced by a velocity dependent turbulent friction term.

 ![z_delta_max](img/z_delta_max.png)

-The projected path lengths, or total travel distance to one of the neighbors (S_n) equals the path length to the base (S_b) plus the path from base to the neighbor (S_bn), which reads:
+The projected path lengths, or total travel distance to one of the neighbors (S<sub>n</sub>) equals the path length to the base (S<sub>b</sub>) plus the path from base to the neighbor (S<sub>bn</sub>), which reads:

 ![S_bn](img/S_bn.png)

-As there are many possibilities for the path from the starting point to the actual cell or base, the shortest path is taken into account, corresponding to the highest Z_delta in the base.
-If Z_delta,max is set to infinity, or as in the code to 8848 m (= Mount Everest), we can calculate the shortest path from the starting point to the base and yields the total projected travel distance:
+As there are many possibilities for the path from the starting point to the actual cell or base, the shortest path is taken into account, corresponding to the highest Z<sup>&delta;</sup> in the base.
+If Z<sup>&delta;</sup><sub>max</sub> is set to infinity, or as in the code to 8848 m (= Mount Everest), we can calculate the shortest path from the starting point to the base and yields the total projected travel distance:

 ![S_n_eq1](img/S_n_eq1.png)